 Dr. Kelsey Nussbaum joins the School of Music faculty as a visiting lecturer in the Music Education program.
 She comes to the UW from the University of North Texas (UNT), Denton, where she has served as a graduate teaching fellow in the College of Music since 2018 and where she recently completed her Ph.D. in Music Education, specializing in the experiences and voices of music students from underrepresented populations.

 Her recent research has focused such topics as anti-racist pedagogy in high school music ensembles, self-care practices of music educators, workplace climate for LGBTQ music educators in North Texas, and inclusive practices for classroom instruction.
 She has read papers at national and international conferences on topics of student musicians from racially underrepresented groups, on self-care for musicians, and anti-racist pedagogy.
 She is the lead author on a forthcoming article about self-care practices of music educators, in the Journal of Music Teacher Education.
 Read more about Kelsey Nussbaum.

-Drs.
-Reece and Nussbaum join a faculty body with wide-ranging areas of interest and expertise across a range of areas of study and dozens of degree programs.
+The new arrivals join a faculty body with wide-ranging areas of interest and expertise across a range of areas of study and dozens of degree programs.
 Learn more about all of the faculty of the School of Music here.